Housing help if your home is flooded

 If your home is flooded, you have the right to:

-• Live in a home that is safe and in a good state of repair
+• Live in a safe home that is in good repair

-• Ask your landlord to carry out repairs or improvements to prevent or reduce the risk of flooding
+• Ask your landlord to carry out repairs or improvements to reduce the risk of flooding

-• Claim compensation from your landlord if they are responsible for the flood or fail to fix the problem
+• Claim compensation if your landlord caused the flood or failed to fix the problem

 You also have the responsibility to:

-• Pay your rent as usual, unless you agree otherwise with your landlord
+• Pay your rent, unless you agree otherwise with your landlord

 • Take reasonable steps to protect your home and belongings from further damage

-• Cooperate with your landlord, insurance company and Somerset Council in dealing with the flood and its aftermath
+• Work with your landlord, insurer and Somerset Council to deal with the flood and its aftermath

 Your landlord's rights and responsibilities